+Cocaine is often labeled as a luxury drug and is one of the most expensive illicit drugs available.
 It is seen as a high-status symbol, popular among celebrities, musicians, models, and Wall Street moguls.
-Maintaining a cocaine addiction is incredibly expensive and has the potential to lead to major money complications if money is not readily available.
+Maintaining a cocaine addiction is incredibly expensive and has the potential to lead to major financial complications if money is not readily available.

-Compared to the almost one million total emergency room visits involving illicit drugs, cocaine was present in about half of them.
-This shows that cocaine has the potential to be an incredibly dangerous drug, especially when used in combination with other drugs.
+In 2009, cocaine was present in 422,896 emergency room visits in the United States.
+Compared to the almost one million total emergency room visits involving illicit drugs, this drug was present in about half of them.
+This shows that it has the potential to be an incredibly dangerous drug, especially when used in combination with other drugs.

 Are you worried a loved one may be using cocaine?
 Have you been looking to find out what the side effects of coke are?
 How do you know what to look for?
 Are there signs you should be seeing?
 Find out more about the symptoms of cocaine use.

 Cocaine is a luxury drug, wildly expensive wherever you are located.
 This fact makes it a difficult and pricey addiction to maintain, especially when use is heavy.
-Cocaine provides a relatively short-lived high for the price, lasting usually around half an hour before it is necessary to take another "bump" to maintain the high.
+It provides a relatively short-lived high for the price, lasting usually around half an hour before it is necessary to take another "bump" to maintain the high.

 Truly, for the price you pay, coke is an extremely short-lived high.
 This contributes to the popularity of drugs like meth which have similar properties of keeping you awake while also lasting much longer.

 Since the drug is a stimulant, there are noticeable symptoms of use.
 It is easy to recognize the side effects of coke in an individual who is currently high, or even in one who was coked out the night before.
 Effects of cocaine after use and signs of addiction include: